London, ON:

 Diversity and Brand Image

-Finally, increasing diversity within your organization helps to balance the demographic characteristics with the characteristics of your customer base.
-It can improve your company’s public image to have your leadership team reflect the clients that it serves.
-It also makes it more likely that the experience and background of your leadership team is representative of your clients.
-This may therefore help your team better connect with the people you serve.
+Finally, it is worth noting that companies often observe DEI policies benefiting their brand image.
+The reason for this is that increasing diversity within an organization helps to balance its demographic characteristics with the characteristics of its customer base.
+Having a leadership team that reflects the clients you serve can significantly improve your organization’s public image.
+It also makes it more likely that the experience and background of your team is representative of your clients, which will help you make more customer-focused decisions and do a better job of connecting with the people you serve.

-Benefits of Using Succesion Planning to Increase Diversity In The Workplace
+Benefits of Using Succession Planning to Increase Diversity In The Workplace

 Companies who struggle with increasing diversity can use succession planning as a way to get them on the right path.
 We recommend using science-based assessments to introduce objectivity into your talent management process.
 For instance, validated assessments can be introduced for hiring, as vetting for promotions, or to track the knowledge and skill development of employees over time.